<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<guid isPermaLink="false">http://hipsforhire.com/?p=1969#comment-27516</guid>
+<guid isPermaLink="false">https://hipsforhire.com/?p=580#comment-78117</guid>

 ]]></content:encoded>